labelle/image-sizer/README.md

 # image-sizer
-An image sizing script written in Python 3
+An image sizing script written in Python 3.

+Created for use with this masonry grid https://github.com/labelle/image-sizer

 ## Introduction